PanosChatzi/panos-chatz/content/authors/admin/_index.md

 - Visitors
 ---

-For a complete list of my work please check my Resume section.

-I am a PhD candidate in exercise physiology at Aristotle University of Thessaloniki.
-My research interests include oxygen delivery, antioxidant supplementation and fatigue.
-I am also passionate about programming with R and implementing systems biology and computational approaches in exercise biology.
-The title of my PhD project is: "Redox effects of exercise and antioxidant supplementation on fatigue: a quantitative approach".
+I am a PhD candidate in exercise physiology at Aristotle University of Thessaloniki, Greece.
+My research interests include oxygen transport and delivery, sports nutrition, exercise performance and fatigue.
+I am also passionate about programming with R and science communication.

+In my project I am studying the redox effects of exercise and antioxidant supplementation on fatigue following a quantitative approach.
+My aim is to implement systems biology and computational methods in the field of exercise physiology.

+You can read more in my Resume section.